redroselinux/.github/profile/README.md

 An independent x86_64 systemd-free FOSS-only-by-default Linux distribution from Slovakia.
 We have a custom package manager and a custom DE is coming soon.
 There are also plans for reproducibiity in the distro.

+Please check out the [main repo](https://github.com/redroselinux/redroselinux), and if you like Redrose, please star it!
+Our website is available at [redroselinux.org](https://redroselinux.org), where you can find downloads, docs, and a lot more!

 <details>
 <summary>📜 License</summary>

 Redrose Linux is licensed under the **GNU General Public License v3.0 (GPLv3)**.
-Any of our projects does not have to use GPLv3, but the main part (repo redroselinux/redroselinux) is always GPLv3 licensed.
+Unless explicitly mentioned, everything we make is licensed under the GPLv3 license.

 </details>